The stuff of my wife’s childhood is alive and well in the hands of our children, and I’m so jealous.

 I tease my wife’s parents for their inability to throw anything away.
 Their basement is filled with artifacts from decades long since gone.

-And while it’s true that they are a little obsessive when it comes to saving things, I’m also envious of the results.
+And while it’s true that they are a little obsessive about saving things, I’m also envious of the results.

-My children love to go to their grandparents’ house and play with the questionably safe toys from my wife’s childhood.
-I can’t imagine how it must feel for my wife to be able to watch her kids play with some of her favorite toys from her youth.
+My children love going to their grandparents’ house and playing with the questionably safe toys from my wife’s childhood.
+I can’t imagine how it must feel for my wife to watch her kids play with some of her favorite toys from her youth.

 A baby blanket from her childhood recently made its way into our home, and even though it’s a simple, pink blanket, our kids love it.
 When my daughter isn’t snuggling with it, our son is using it to play peek-a-boo.

-The idea that my children are playing with a blanket that my wife once slept under as a child in unfathomable to me.
+The idea that my children are playing with a blanket that my wife once slept under as a child is unfathomable to me.

 The only thing I own from my pre-adult life is a stuffed dog resembling Snoopy that I was given on the day I was born.
 It’s wearing a shirt that I stole from one of my sister’s dolls.